Holley RetroBright Headlights Review: Old School Vibe With New School Tech

 Holley developed the Retrobright LED headlight with one goal in mind: Keep classic styling but enhance it with modern lighting performance.
 The Holley Retrobright LED Headlight is designed to plug right into your classic car.
 With options for Classic white, Modern White, and Yellow headlights, any aesthetic is achievable.
 Unfortunately, there is a downside for these lights.

-With a $200+ price tag for a single headlight, getting a set of four lights can be a pain for the wallet.
-For the Chevelle, we elected to only order two Holley Retrobright headlights to handle the low beams.
+For the Chevelle, I elected to only order two Holley Retrobright headlights to handle the low beams.
 This was decided so we can improve the default lighting system while we save up for the high beams.
 The headlights came to us fast and we got right to installation to see if the lights are worth the hype.

 Installation

 Overall, this was a simple process and if I did not have the hang ups with the hardware, I truly believe I could have installed the headlights under 30 minutes.
+When installing car parts, it is always appreciated when only basic hand tools are needed to finish a project!

 Is The Performance Worth The Price?